 • Owen Kratz 2.99 times

-• Scotty Sparks .2 times
+• Scotty Sparks 2 time

-• Erik Staffeldt 2 times
+• Erik Staffeldt 2 time

-• Ken Neikirk 2 times
+• Ken Neikirk 2 time

 Mr. Kratz's employment agreement provides that if any payment is subject to any excise tax under Internal Revenue Code Section 4999, a "gross-up" payment would be made to place Mr. Kratz in the same net after-tax position as would have been the case if no excise tax had been payable.
 The employment agreements with Messrs.
 Sparks, Staffeldt and Neikirk do not contain any "gross-up" protections with respect to excise tax.
+The Compensation Committee has been deliberative in the evaluation and determination of severance benefits currently included in the named executive officers' employment agreements and any deviations therefrom are intended to be rare.

-For purposes of the employment agreements, "Change in Control" is defined as (1) one person or group acquiring stock that gives that person or group control of more than 50% of the value or voting power of Helix.
-(2) during any 12-month period, any person or group obtaining 45% or more of the voting power of Helix, or a majority of the Board being replaced by persons not endorsed by a majority of the then-existing Board, or (3) a change in ownership of a substantial portion of the assets of Helix during any 12-month period.
+For purposes of the employment agreements, "Change in Control" is defined as (1) one person or group acquiring stock that gives that person or group control of more than 50% of the value or voting power of Helix, (2) during any 12-month period, any person or group obtaining 45% or more of the voting power of Helix, or a majority of the Board being replaced by persons not endorsed by a majority of the then-existing Board, or (3) a change in ownership of a substantial portion of the assets of Helix during any 12-month period.
 "Cause" means embezzlement or theft, breach of a material provision of the employment agreement, any act constituting a felony or otherwise involving theft, fraud, gross dishonesty or moral turpitude, negligence or willful misconduct, any breach of the named executive officer's fiduciary obligations, a material violation of our policies or procedures or any chemical dependence that adversely affects the performance of the named executive officer.
-"Good Reason" means the material diminution of the named executive officer's base salary. material diminution of his authority, duties or responsibilities, a material change in the named executive officer's reporting relationship, a material change in the geographic location at which the named executive officer must perform his duties, or any action that would constitute a material breach of the employment agreement by Helix.
+"Good Reason" means the material diminution of the named executive officer's base salary, material diminution of his authority, duties or responsibilities, a material change in the named executive officer's reporting relationship, a material change in the geographic location at which the named executive officer must perform his duties, or any action that would constitute a material breach of the employment agreement by Helix.